kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 ### What products use Zookeeper?

 Zookeeper provides a valuable service that underpins many projects, with Hadoop and Kafka being the more widely used examples.
-Apache Pulsar uses a project built on top of Zookeeper, Bookeeper.
+Apache Pulsar uses Bookeeper, a project built on top of Zookeeper.

 ### How does Kafka use Zookeeper?